dlink/stemsible/README.md

 Configure
 ```
 # review ~/stemsible/conf/dev.yml
-# if your database is on localhost
+# change your database settings if not on localhost
 ```

 Test